- Benaki Museum

 Our licensed tour guide will meet you at the lobby of your accommodation to start together this walking cultural route of exploration.

-With our professional tour guide at your side on every step of the way in both museums you will enjoy a personalized tour during which you will learn details about the most important parts of the exhibition, have the chance to interact and ask as many questions as you want and most importantly experience the museum through the eyes of a person that knows and genuinely loves every last inch of its halls.
+With our professional tour guide at your side on every step of the way in both museums you will enjoy a personalized Historical Athens Tour during which you will learn details about the most important parts of the exhibition, have the chance to interact and ask as many questions as you want and most importantly experience the museum through the eyes of a person that knows and genuinely loves every last inch of its halls.

 Visit the Benaki Museum first.